Where Legal Studies and Statistics Intersect

 You're someone who isn't intimidated by math.
 Maybe you majored in economics, or taught yourself to program, or studied genetics.
 Now, you're thinking about law school.

-The UA is a leader in the emerging field of law and data, which applies quantitative and statistical findings to legal problems, and which studies how law regulates Big Data.
+The UA is a leader in the emerging field of law and data -- or "Quantlaw" -- which applies quantitative and statistical findings to legal problems, and which studies how law regulates Big Data.

 At Arizona Law, you'll have the chance to learn from and work with nationally-recognized experts who are tackling the most difficult and interesting data problems out there.

 What does all of this mean in practice?
-Let some of our faculty explain their law and data work in their own words:
+Let some of our faculty explain their Quantlaw work in their own words:

 Data can uncover hidden social and legal problems.
 I used traffic stop records from the Maryland State Police from 1995 through 2000 to show that the police used race and ethnicity to choose which motorists to pull over and search.